ugoertz/kombilo/doc/manual.rst

   will include games where the relevant position arises with a different order of moves.
 With the default setting, only games where the position arises by the same order of moves as given by the SGF file are counted.

+**Memory usage:** Computation of an SGF tree might require hundreds of pattern searches, and (depending on the size of the database, and the parameters chosen) will need a lot of memory (possibly several gigabytes).

 .. _game-info-search: